NightUp Castelldefels – About the project

 The aim of NightUp is to help scientists generate a map of the color of artificial light in order to draw conclusions about the effects of the color of artificial light on living beings and ecosystems.
 Citizen participation is essential to obtain local and detailed information, which would be very complicated (and expensive) to obtain otherwise.
-With NightUp you can actively participate in a scientific experiment, contributing to progress in the search for solutions to a global problem, such as light pollution.
+With NightUp, people could actively participate in a scientific experiment, contributing to progress in the search for solutions to a global problem, such as light pollution.

-To participate in NightUp, you have to take pictures of the various artificial light elements found in the streets, squares and roads of Castelldefels through the web application of the project.
-All images will be analyzed later, with the aim of generating a map of the color of the artificial light of Castelldefels.
-In this way, you can help scientists and experts in light pollution while discovering the night of Castelldefels from another perspective.
+To participate in NightUp, people had to take pictures of the various artificial light elements found in the streets of Castelldefels through the web application of the project.
+All images were analyzed later, with the aim of generating a map of the color of the artificial light of Castelldefels.
+In this way, people like you helped scientists and experts in light pollution while discovering the night of Castelldefels from another perspective.
 Citizen participation is absolutely essential for this project to work.
 The more photos and participants, the better!

 FROM CASTELLDEFELS TO THE WHOLE WORLD

 To participate in NightUp, you need a single measuring instrument: the smartphone camera.
 This is an unusual thing in a scientific experiment and is an important challenge for the project.
-To obtain valid and reliable results, scientists normally use under controlled conditions well-calibrated instruments designed for that purpose.
+To obtain valid and reliable results, scientists normally use well-calibrated instruments designed for that purpose under controlled conditions.
 In NightUp we extract information from photos taken with different instruments and that have not been designed for scientific research: the cameras of our phones.
 Being able to compare the information obtained with so many different instruments is essential, so that the data collected with NightUp have scientific validity to create a coherent map of light pollution and can be used for further research.

 A scientific meeting point for young students ICFO annually organizes the Young Photonics Congress, a meeting point for young students that makes them live the experience of a scientific congress where the spotlight is on them.
 Students can explain their work to other...